 Canon R6 vs Rebel

 The Canon EOS R6 and the Canon EOS Digital Rebel (labelled Canon 300D in some countries) are two digital cameras that were officially introduced, respectively, in July 2020 and August 2003.
-The Canon R6 is a mirrorless interchangeable lens camera, while the Rebel is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (Rebel) sensor.
-The Canon R6 has a resolution of 20 megapixels, whereas the Rebel provides 6.3 MP.
+The R6 is a mirrorless interchangeable lens camera, while the Rebel is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (Rebel) sensor.
+The R6 has a resolution of 20 megapixels, whereas the Rebel provides 6.3 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.